This article was last updated by on

 • Athletes should not drink Coconut water to rehydrate after a tiring session as it contains low sodium but too much potassium.

-• Coconut water may also act as a laxative and eventually lead to urine citrate.
+• Coconut water may also act as a laxative, eventually producing urine citrate.

-• If you have a high blood sugar level, you must avoid drinking more than one glass of Coconut water a day, or it could be fatal.
+• If you have a high blood sugar level, you must avoid drinking more than one glass of Coconut water daily, or it could be fatal.

-So basically, most of the problems related to Coconut come from the fat content in it.
+So basically, most of the problems related to Coconut come from its fat content.
 Until and unless you are not allowed to consume fat, you might be okay.

 But hey!
 You are at your own risk.